WordPress/gutenberg/docs/designers-developers/developers/tutorials/devenv/readme.md

 npm -g uninstall @wordpress/env
 ```

 * To uninstall Docker, or Visual Studio Code use your OS method to remove packages.
 For example, on Windows run "Add or remove programs".
 You can additionally uninstall from the Docker Desktop app, click the bug icon at the top to switch to this Troubleshoot screen.
-Click Uninstallt or remove.
+Click Uninstall or remove.

 ![Docker Troubleshoot Screenshot](https://developer.wordpress.org/files/2020/08/docker-uninstall-screen.png)